This post was most recently updated on August 31st, 2022.3 min read.

 - 2 pull requests to SharePoint/PnP-Sites-Core

 - Bug fixes!
-There’s always bugs to fix.
+There are always bugs to fix.

 - 1 pull request to SharePoint/PnP-Tools